aeverall/seestar/README.md

 * [seaborn](https://seaborn.pydata.org/)
 * [pickle](https://docs.python.org/2/library/pickle.html), [dill](https://pypi.python.org/pypi/dill)

-The code is built for Python 3.5 and is currently incompatible with Python 2.7.
+The code is built for Python 2.7 and is currently incompatible with Python 3.5.
+(We're working on making the repository compatible with both python versions)

 ***
 # Calculate selection functions <a name="SF"></a>